 Currently, she lives in Astoria, Queens with her husband and daughter.

-She is represented by Larry Weissman at Larry Weissman Literary.
+Represented by Larry Weissman and Larry Weissman Literary